tanghao205/tanghao205.github.io/_pages/ML.md

 </figure>

-- Construct 2-layer CNN with 3x3 filters, activation, pooling, stride, padding and generate classification output from linear function.
+- Construct 2-layer CNN with *3x3 filters*, *activation*, *pooling*, *stride*, *padding* and generate classification output from linear function.
 **Final Accuracy: 53.5%**
 <figure>
     <a href="/images/2layerCNN_accuracy.jpg"><img src="/images/2layerCNN_accuracy.jpg"></a>
 </figure>

-- Construct ResNet with 3x3 filters, activation, pooling, stride, padding and generate classification output from linear function.
+- Construct ResNet with *3x3 filters*, *activation*, *pooling*, *stride*, *padding* and generate classification output from linear function.
 The performance is enhanced by decreasing learning rate as epoch increase.
+Shortcut input is added to the prevent gradient vanishing in learning.
 **Final Accuracy: 93.2%**
 <figure>
     <a href="/images/ResNet_accuracy.jpg"><img src="/images/ResNet_accuracy.jpg"></a>